-- I liked the National Building Museum, but it is relatively small, with an excellent play area for young children.
+- The National Building Museum, is small, with an excellent play area for young children.
 Regular admission for adults is only $10.
-It’s worthwhile, but won’t be the best way for most families to use Go Card.
+It’s worthwhile, but won’t maximize your Go Card savings.

-- The Capital Wheel is a large ferris wheel located in National Harbor, Maryland – across the Potomac from Alexandria and about 10 miles from downtown Washington D.C.
-We enjoyed it when we were stayed in National Harbor for a convention, but it’s not worth the trip on its own.
+- The Capital Wheel is a large ferris wheel located in National Harbor, Maryland.
+We enjoyed it when we were in National Harbor for a convention.

 Remember D.C.’s Free Activities